 I have said this before but I will reiterate it again how I wish I had found the fly fishing passion when I was younger.
-So everyday I am “GIVEN” now is time well spent landing trout like this beauty with its colors all aglow for Christmas.
+So every day I am “GIVEN” now is time well spent landing trout like this beauty with its colors all aglow for Christmas.

-The water today was high when I arrived at mid morning.
+The water today was high when I arrived at mid-morning.
 As the day unfolded it begin to reseed.
 Two generators would be running about an hour before I would leave late afternoon.
 I’ve learned especially for us older anglers that one doesn’t need to stand an entire wading trip.
 Snack breaks, fly changes, and a pause just to soak up the beautiful scenery can be excuse enough to find a seat.
 On the Sipsey those seats come in the form of numerous large boulders scattered up and down the gouge.

 This image explains why we as trout fishermen love this sport so much.
-I could still see vivid colors on its gill plate as it swim back into the fast run it was taken from.
+I could still see vivid colors on its gill plate as it swims back into the fast run it was taken from.

 A complete contrast in the color scheme here with this healthy bow; it inhaled the nymph so hard I thought I had hooked a rock.
 The current was the key to today’s trip; the trout were holding in small seams where there was structure such as rocks and fallen timber.
 One never knows how the trout will react from day to day on the Sipsey.
 Today numerous trout were in the mood to inhale a number of patterns I cast their way, which made the day special!!